vitaly-t/spex/docs/client.md

 You can either browserify the library yourself, or use predefined commands from within the module's root folder:

-* install all the library's dependencies:
+* install the library's DEV dependencies:
 ```
 $ npm install
 ```